CORD FAQs | Arbitration | Mediation | ODR

 Everything your business needs to know about resolving disputes smarter, faster, and confidentially.

 CORD (Centre for Online Resolution of Disputes) is India's trusted platform for online arbitration and mediation.
-Browse 19 practical questions to understand how CORD can protect your business, save time, and reduce dispute resolution costs.
+Browse our FAQs to understand what CORD is, how ODR works, and how it can protect your business — saving time and reducing dispute resolution costs.

 All FAQs